Fire safety in Local Accommodation

 -

-- Fire extinguishers must be placed in easily accessible and visible locations, appropriately distributed across the different floors and areas of the building.
+- Fire extinguishers must be placed in easily accessible and visible locations, adequately distributed across the different floors and areas of the building.

 -

-- The type and quantity of fire extinguishers depends on the area and the specific risk of the establishment.
+- The type and quantity of fire extinguishers depend on the area and specific risk of the establishment.
 There must be at least one fire extinguisher per floor.

 -

-- Fire extinguishers must be subject to regular maintenance, at least once a year, and must comply with applicable standards.
-Maintenance must be recorded for monitoring purposes.
+- Fire extinguishers must undergo regular maintenance, at least once a year, and comply with applicable standards.
+Maintenance must be recorded for control purposes.

 Signage